jhajek/Linux-text-book-part-1/Chapter-06/chapter-06.md

 In this chapter we will be continuing our exploration of the commandline.
 We will be expanding our exerpience of the original paradigm that Thompson and Ritchie envisioned when designing Unix.

-   * Understand the nature of shell metacharacters and how they enhance the shell capabilities
+   * Understand the nature of shell meta-characters and how they enhance the shell capabilities
    * Understand the concept of standard in, standard out, and standard error
    * Understand the concept of input/output redirection and piping using *"< > | tee"*
    * Understand how to search the file system for the location of files
-   * Understand how to use the grep command for detailed search and replace options using shell metacharaters
+   * Understand how to use the grep command for detailed search and replace options using shell meta-characters
    * Understand compression archive tools and their use on the command line

 ### Chapter Outcomes

   At the conclusion of this chapter you will have a definate understand of the Linux shell and its utilities.
 You will know the nature of shell meta-characters and how they can enhance the capabilities of shell commands.
 You will be able to use the concepts of standard input, standard output, and standard error to redirect output as you need it.
-You will understand the metacharacters used for input redirection and the concept of "|" called piping - that enables single commands to send their standard output as standard input to another command.
+You will understand the meta-characters used for input redirection and the concept of "|" called piping - that enables single commands to send their standard output as standard input to another command.
 We will explore the __find__ and __locate__ commands that are used to find and filter files on the system.
 We will use the __grep__ tool for find and replace options and advanced parsing of file content beyonf what __find__ and __locate__ can do.
 FInally we will use compression tools and for creating archives and for extracting them.

-## Shell metacharacters
+## Shell Meta-characters

   In the last chapter we learned about the Linux shell and it's purpose to help the user interact with the kernel.
 We learned that the GUI is just a *sugar* layer sitting on top of the shell.
 We also learned a series of essential commands in order to create and maniplulate the contents of our file system.
-The next layer to be introduced is something called __shell metacharacters__.
+The next layer to be introduced is something called __shell meta-characters__.
 When Ken Thompson Was creating Unix and the first user shell, he quickly realized a need to be able to perform certain tasks that would be repeated often.
 For example, the concept of adding a wildcard to an ```ls``` command like this: ```ls -l Do*```.
 This command read a directories content and feed it any filenames that match the first two characters "Do" plus any number of other characters, (including 0 charactrers), represented with the star or asterik (*).
 The concept of the shell meta-character is intended to replace you having to write a C language program each time to create this functionality.
 There are 14 punctuation and non-alphanumberic characters that are standard across Linux shells[^64] - common punction/non alphanumberic characters were adopted to represent the most common repetitive tasks done on the commandline.

 ![*User -> Shell -> Kernel -> Shell -> User*](images/Chapter-06/shells/figure2.png "User -> Shell -> Kernel -> Shell -> User")